Tech-Dragoness/briggs-meyer-test/README.md

 # 🌟 Briggs-Meyer Personality Test 🌟
+Have you ever felt frustrated while taking a personality test, feeling that your response to a question wasn’t an option?
+I certainly did—so I thought, why not allow users to enter their own answers in such a dilemma and have AI analyze them?
 Welcome, dear traveler, to the Briggs-Meyer Personality Test!
 This project invites you to discover your personality type through a blend of thoughtful questions and AI-powered analysis.

 ## ✨ What Is This Project?
 The Briggs-Meyer Personality Test helps you uncover your personality type (like INFP or ESTJ) based on your answers to a series of questions—both numerical and written.
 The frontend, a React app hosted on Vercel with a Node.js backend on Render, using the Gemini API to analyze your written responses and break ties in your personality traits.